 So, what exactly is bad credit?

-While in an ideal world, everyone would have excellent credit scores, that is definitely not the case, and often people find themselves in bad credit.
+While in an ideal world, everyone would have excellent credit scores, that is definitely not the case, and often people find themselves in bad credit and have been previously refused a mortgage.
 Credit scores can be described as being bad for reasons such as,

 - If you have accounts in arrears